EO of the Month

 mouth and “feel” the sensation in your nose!

-Essential oils applied to the feet, the
+oils to the skin) applied to the feet, the

 most porous part of the body, travel